mathigon/textbooks/content/triangles-and-trigonometry/content.md

 triangle, while the third side is called the __base__.

 {.todo} COMING SOON – Base angles theorem
+Proof by constructing angle bisector and using SAS result.

 {.todo} COMING SOON – Find the height of an Isosceles Triangles using Pythagoras